TJ's Custom Gunworks

 Q: Can you install night sights in my "xxxxx" gun?

-A: Yes, whether there are factory night sights available, or not, there is a 99% chance that I CAN get Tritium night sight inserts installed into your gun.
+A: Yes, whether there are factory night sights available, or not, there is a 99% chance that I CAN get Tritium night sights or inserts installed into your gun.

-A: Beretta barrel & fitting (with Throat & Polish) is $395, or you can thread your existing barrel to install a comp on it.
+A: A Sig Sauer or Beretta match barrel & fitting is typically $295, or on Beretta you can thread your existing barrel to install a comp on it instead.

 I can make ANY comp YOU design, it is only a matter of cost and if it is worth it for YOU.